 Line wire cooling racks with plastic wrap.
 When cookies are done baking, remove the cookies from the oven and, as soon as they're firm enough to lift off the baking sheet (which will take just a few minutes).
 Use a wide spatula to transfer them to the prepared cooling racks to cool completely.
 Allowing the cookies to cool slightly on the cookie sheet will also cause them to flatten out more.
 If the cookies become too cold and hard to remove from the baking sheet without shattering them, replace the pan in the oven to soften the cookies again.

 Bake the remaining cookies; the batter will have firmed up a bit, but that is fine.

 Store the flat cookies between sheets of parchment paper in a tin or plastic container with a tight-fitting lid.

 Makes approximately 25 to 30 cookies.

-Mold warm lace cookies into different shapes:
+How to mold warm lace cookies into different shapes:

-around a dowel or wooden spoon handle are a great and interesting way to serve these cookies.
+Because these cookies are so thin and still pliable while warm, lace cookies can be shaped in all kinds of ways.
+Little tubes, made from rolling the warm cookie around a dowel or wooden spoon handle are a great and interesting way to serve these cookies.

-- Replace the ground almonds with ground
+Replace the ground almonds with ground hazelnuts.

-- Dissolve 1 teaspoon instant coffee
+Dissolve 1 teaspoon instant coffee with the sugar.

-thinly over the flat side of the baked and cooled cookies.
+Melt semi-sweet chocolate and spread thinly over the flat side of the baked and cooled cookies.